Table of Contents

 Loading Custom Typeface

-I assume that you have the font files and the initial @font-face
+I assume you have the font files and the initial @font-face

 CSS code for loading the font.
 Something similar to the following code.